Ntfy

 Overview

 Ntfy lets you send notifications from a script, server, application or automation tool, then receive them in a web interface, mobile app or compatible client.
-It is useful for simple alerts without deploying a heavy notification platform.
+The service is based on ntfy and is useful for simple alerts without deploying a heavy notification platform.

-The service is based on ntfy, a free software project that keeps the model simple: publish a message to a topic and subscribe to that topic from another device or tool.
+It keeps the model simple: publish a message to a topic and subscribe to that topic from another device or tool.
+This makes it practical for technical alerts, small automations and lightweight personal monitoring, especially when you want something faster to wire up than a full monitoring stack.

 Quick facts